-The City and Sewerage and Water Board are working together to implement an unprecedented program to restore our damaged infrastructure.
-Using a combination of local and federal funds, the $2.4B program will be the most comprehensive that our region has seen in a generation.
-There will be several types of construction: Full Depth Reconstruction; Patch, Mill and Overlay; Patch Concrete; Incidental Road Repairs; Bridges; Non-Paving Incidentals; and Streetscapes.
+The City of New Orleans Department of Public Works (DPW) and Sewerage and Water Board of New Orleans (SWBNO) are working together to implement an unprecedented program to restore our damaged infrastructure.
+Using local and federal funds, the $2.3B program is the most comprehensive that our region has seen in a generation.

-- More than $2.4B worth of DPW / SWB work in the next 8 years across the City
+- More than $2.3B worth of DPW / SWBNO work across the City

-- More than 200 individual projects - every neighborhood will feel this positive impact
+- Nearly 200 individual projects -- every neighborhood will feel this positive impact

-- Aggressive project schedules coordinated to minimize construction-related impacts
+- Project schedules coordinated to minimize construction-related impacts

-- Maximized economic opportunity for the City’s small and disadvantaged businesses
+- Economic opportunity for the City’s small and disadvantaged businesses

 - Proactive communications so that residents are well informed throughout the program